 Georgetown University partners with local governments and business and civic organizations to support local and regional priorities and advance its academic mission.
-As an academic partner and the District's largest private employer, the university can leverage its resources to advance communities in the District and around the region.
-The Office of Community Engagement facilitates relationships with government and civic partners and provides support for faculty, staff, and students working with local governments.
+As an academic partner and the District’s largest private employer, the university can leverage its resources to advance communities in the District and around the region.
+The Office of Community Engagement facilitates relationships with DC government and civic partners and provides support for faculty, staff, and students working with the local governments.

 Georgetown University is a member of the Georgetown Business Improvement District (BID) and actively participated in and endorsed Georgetown 2028, the Georgetown BID’s 15-year strategic planning process.
 The university works closely with the BID on transportation improvements for the Georgetown neighborhood, including studying the feasbility of an aerial gondola, extending the streetcar to the university, and advocating for a Metro station in Georgetown.